PSatakshee/Smart-Contract-Meme-Coin/README.md

 # Smart Contract- Meme Coin
- It is a smart contract created to transfer coins, burn extra supply, and mint more if we needed to.
-The front-end is written in React and using Ethers.js.
+This project is a complete solution for managing a token on the Ethereum blockchain.
+It includes a smart contract written in Solidity for transferring tokens, burning excess supply, and minting new tokens as needed.
+The front-end is developed using React and integrates with the Ethereum blockchain using Ethers.js.